SuiMachine/Art-Of-Rally-VR-Hack/README.md

 Art of Rally - VR Hack
 ============
-Currently an experimental VR hack for Art of Rally.
+A simple VR hack for Art of Rally.
+Please do not report any problems caused by this hack to the game developers - respect their time!

 To do
 --------